-When an investor trades without knowing the most recent net asset value, the valuation or price point they are using as a reference point may be inaccurate.
-The historic pricing method is used when the real-time net asset value is not available, and the value of the asset has not been updated as time passed.
+The buyer’s risk is that the value of the fund has changed since that valuation point and is inaccurate.
+The historic pricing method is used when the real-time net asset value is not available, and the value of the asset has not been recently updated.

-- Through historic pricing, an investor seeking to invest in a fund will know when the valuation point is and, therefore, will get an idea about the number of shares that can be bought with a given sum of money.
+Through historic pricing, an investor seeking to invest in a fund will know when the valuation point is, and therefore, can determine the number of shares that can be bought with a given sum of money.

 Importance of Historic Pricing

-When developing an investment strategy, investors must consider valuation time gaps as a potential part of the strategy.
-It is common when the investor executes a trade without having the real-time net asset value figure – i.e., the investor performs a trade before or after the net asset value of the financial asset.
-In such a case, the investor made a trading decision based on old information and calculations, which can lead to inaccuracies in the valuation of the financial asset.
+When developing an investment strategy, investors must consider a fund’s valuation point as a factor in when they execute their trades.
+It is common that an investor executes a trade in a fund that doesn’t provide a real-time net asset value figure.
+In such cases, funds often use historical pricing which causes the investor to make a trading decision based on old information and calculations, which can lead to inaccuracies in the valuation of the financial asset.

-The importance of knowing and understanding when the valuation point of assets is, e.g., whether the valuation is done at a specific time in the day, at different time intervals throughout the trading day, or kept up to date with real-time values – is demonstrated through historic pricing.
+The importance of knowing and understanding when the valuation point of assets is, e.g., whether the valuation is done at a specific time in the day, at different time intervals throughout the trading day, or in real-time is important to the investor as it will impact the price used to make the trade.

 As with all traded financial assets, price fluctuations can occur.
-As a result, there is always a risk associated with the uncertainty of what the price or value of an asset might be at the next valuation point.
+As a result, there is a risk that the historic price paid (or sold at) is different from the actual NAV at the time of purchase (or sale)..
 The net asset value may decrease, and it would mean that an investor has paid more for a certain number of shares, which can now be purchased at a lower valuation.

 Similarly, the risk of uncertainty of what the price or value of an asset might be at the next valuation point is also shared by a seller.
 A potential increase in the net asset value would mean that the seller sold off shares at a lower price, thereby foregoing the gains that could have been attained at the present valuation point.